ashpursglove/ashs-modbus-tool/README.md

 -Batch reads/writes

--Live graphing of register values
+- Live graphing of register values

--Saving/loading device profiles
+- Saving/loading device profiles

--CRC visualiser
+- CRC visualiser

--Hex inspector
+- Hex inspector

--Automatic detection of slave address
+- Automatic detection of slave address

--“Chaos Mode™” — writes random values to everything (for when you want to leave your impression on site)
+- “Chaos Mode™” — writes random values to everything (for when you want to leave your impression on site)